 Depending on the patient, our surgeons may place a lumbar drain after surgery to run the CSF fluid away from the repair site in order to reduce pressure.
 We recommend bed rest for up to a week after the repair.
 Fortunately, the success rate of endoscopic nasal CSF leak repairs range above 90%.

-My Houston Surgeons has a number of fellowship trained sinus specialists in their team, ready to treat conditions like sinusitis with the skill and finesse required.
-Our team is highly trained in a wide variety surgical treatments concerning sinus and nasal disorders, so you can rest assured that your treatment for Chronic Sinusitis will be the one best suited for your health and full recovery.
+My Houston Surgeons has fellowship trained sinus specialists on their team, ready to treat conditions like CSF Leaks.
+Our team is highly trained in a wide variety surgical treatments concerning sinus and nasal disorders, so you can rest assured that your treatment will be the one best suited for your health and full recovery.